Published On: Apr 02 2013 07:37:40 PM EDTUpdated On: Apr 05 2015 02:00:00 AM EDT

-2010: Twenty-nine coal miners are killed in an explosion at the Upper Big Branch Mine in Raleigh County, W.Va.
+2010: Twenty-nine coal miners are killed in an explosion at the Upper Big Branch Mine in Raleigh County, West Virginia.
 The Mine Safety and Health Administration eventually concluded that flagrant safety violations contributed to a coal dust explosion in the mine.
-The accident was the worst in the United States since 1970, when 38 miners were killed in a mine explosion in Hyden, Ky.
+The accident was the worst in the United States since 1970, when 38 miners were killed in a mine explosion in Hyden, Kentucky.

 2006: Singer-songwriter and Rock and Roll Hall of Fame inductee Gene Pitney, best known for songs such as "Town Without Pity," "(The Man Who Shot) Liberty Valance," "Only Love Can Break a Heart" and "It Hurts to Be in Love," dies of heart disease at the age of 66 in Cardiff, Wales.
 Besides his own hits, Pitney also wrote the early 1960s hits "Rubber Ball" by Bobby Vee, "He's a Rebel" by The Crystals, and "Hello Mary Lou" by Ricky Nelson.